sairaawahid/IELTS-Voluntary-Teaching/README.md

 ## Course Structure
 The IELTS Preparation Course is designed to build English proficiency and test-taking confidence step-by-step.
 It follows a skill-based modular structure aligned with the IELTS Academic test format.

+Each week of the course focused on one IELTS module.
+The teaching approach followed a consistent structure:
+- Introduction to the module and its purpose
+- Understanding what skills are assessed
+- Identifying common question types
+- Learning key strategies and techniques
+- Ending the week with full practice test simulations

 **Tutorials:** Links to tutorials that can be utilized in case you want to see my teaching methodology

 **Roadmap:** [Click here](https://docs.google.com/document/d/1KuRUsrp1SDTLdA43-7bw3VnYlxsAxbG6rDmEQsEeuGI/edit?usp=sharing)